Nithiin: Comeback and stardom (2012-2016)

-Recent work and further career (2017−present)
+Career expansion and fluctuations (2017−present)

 In 2017, Nithiin acted in the film LIE which was directed by Hanu Raghavapudi.
 It garnered average reviews from critics and could not perform well at the box office.
 In 2018, Nithiin's Chal Mohan Ranga directed by Krishna Chaitanya with co-star Megha Akash.
 The film performed poorly at the box office.
 Later the year, he starred in Srinivasa Kalyanam opposite Raashi Khanna and directed by Satish Vegesna.
 His 2020 film Bheeshma, directed by Venky Kudumula and starring alongside Rashmika Mandanna was a commercial success.

 Nithiin collaborated with director Chandra Sekhar Yeleti for Check (2021), co-starring Rakul Preet Singh and Priya Prakash Varrier.
 His second release of the year was Rang De, directed by Venky Atluri and starred alongside Keerthy Suresh.
 His third release of the year was the black comedy crime thriller Maestro which had a direct-to-streaming release on Disney+ Hotstar on 17 September 2021.
-He played the role of a pianist, with critics praising his performance in the film and this is remake of Hindi film Andhadhun.
+He played the role of a pianist, with critics praising his performance in the film.
 In September 2021, he started filming was for his next film Macherla Niyojakavargam.
+It was released in August 2022 to negative reviews, and surfaced as a box-office bomb.
+In 2023, Nithiin starred in Extra Ordinary Man.
+Both his 2025 films, Robinhood, and Thammudu, became box office failures.